VectorInstitute/ai-deployment-bootcamp/reference_implementations/aws/step5/Readme.md

 ## Feeding Feature Store
 Before using the endpoint that retrieves data from feature store for inference, you have to ingest some data into it.
 Simply run `ingest_data_to_fs.py` to do so.

+## Offline inference
+For offline inference, we're going to add two new components:

+1. An AWS SQS that users are able to send a batch of requests for prediction to,
+2. A Redshift Cluster which hosts a database table for storing predictions for later retrieval by users.

+By editing and running `python -m aws_sagemaker.publish_to_queue` you can place a request for an input in feature store in the queue, and the Lambda Function picks up the requests from the queue and sends it to the ML enpoint.
+After receiving the response, it writes the results into a Redshift database named `prediction_result`.